ajoherron/ajoherron.github.io/_portfolio/portfolio-2.md

 ---
-title: "Predicting Sentiment of Tweet Replies"
+title: "How will your Tweet be Received?"
-excerpt: "For my final project in my Natural Language Processing course, I chose to reproduce a study that sought to predict the aggregate sentiment of a given tweet's replies (as positive, neutral, or negative).
-I used both a Bi-LSTM and a CNN model for this task.
-Overall, I was able to come within 2% of the top published results, with the Bi-LSTM slightly outperfomring the CNN on a hand-labeled test set.
+excerpt: "For the final project in my Natural Language Processing course, I replicated a study aimed at predicting the aggregate sentiment of tweet replies (categorized as positive, neutral, or negative).
+For this task, I trained a Bi-LSTM and CNN on 26k tweets I gathered from twitter.
+Notably, the Bi-LSTM slightly outperformed the CNN on the hand-labeled test set, achieving an accuracy of 59% and coming within 2% of the top published results.

 <img src='/images/twitter_project.JPG' alt='Capstone Project' width='600' height='600' style='display: block; margin: 0 auto;'>
 "